notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : int, must be zero.

 *lParam [in]*
-: const TCHAR * lexer_name, the name of the lexer
+: const wchar_t * lexer_name, the name of the lexer

 **Return value**:
 : Returns the ILexer pointer created by Lexilla.